-Experts recommend getting 2.5 hours of moderate-intensity or 75 minutes of high-intensity aerobic activity per week.
+Experts recommend getting approximately 30 minute of moderate-intensity aerobic activity per day.
 And you don’t have to be a fan of running or a member of a gym to meet your minimums.
 A cardio circuit you can do anywhere might be just what you need!
 It’s a combination of several fast-paced workouts that focus on different parts of the body, equaling a total workout that doesn’t require an extensive amount of time.
 Try out this circuit for a great way to work your heart.

 Set the number of times you plan to go through the circuit.
 Two rounds is an excellent starting point for beginners, and you should increase the amount over time as your body builds up more endurance.
 Try not to take any breaks between the exercises because you want to keep your heart rate up for a more effective workout.
 Be sure to warm up your muscles before with a light walk or a few gentle stretches so you can avoid straining a muscle.